ttscoff/bunch/bunch-files/frontmatter.md

 You can use `from file` and `from script` to load in variables from external sources.

 A frontmatter line such as `from file: filename.txt` would read in additional values from `filename.txt`.
 Paths are assumed to be relative to the configured Bunch folder unless they're absolute paths.

+> Remember that relative paths in Bunches within subfolders are still relative to the Bunch Folder, so if you want to reference `filename.txt` located in a subfolder, you should use `from file: Subfolder/filename.txt`, even if the Bunch itself is already in `Subfolder`.
+{:.warning}

 The contents of `filename.txt` should be only colon-separated key-value pairs.
 This allows external automation to write data to files that affect your Bunch without having to modify the Bunch itself.
 A file called in this manner will be watched for updates, and the Bunch will be automatically updated if the file changes.

 You can also run a shell script, which should also return just `key: value`pairs.
 Most scripting languages have a YAML library that makes it pretty easy to easily output data in a suitable format.
 Lines with YAML separators (`---`) will be ignored.